LaiTheTrung/Neural-Network-Tutorial-from-numpy-to-tensorflow-pytorch/README.md

 1. ***Introduction to Neural Networks***

 A brief introduction to what neural networks are and how they work.

-2. ***Data Preparation***

-How to prepare your data for training a neural network.

-3. ***Building a Neural Network from Scratch***

 Step-by-step guide to creating a feedforward neural network using NumPy.

+2. ***Improve the ANN model***

+Learn about some method that can drive performance and generate good results for a neural network.

 4. ***Training Your Neural Network***